V0pe/Conference-Capstone-/README.md

-# Conference Webpage
+# Microverse Capstone Project
 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Capstone Project
+# Fashion Show Conference website

-> This project delineates the development of my Portfolio.
+> This project describes the use of HTML, CSS and Javascript.

 ## Built With